-Turns out men DO make passes at girls in glasses, so EAT IT, Dorothy Parker
+Turns out men DO make passes at girls in glasses!

 Or least, handsome dudes named Carl Eidenschink did.
 And I shalt carry that legacy with me throughout all of my glasses-wearing days...